vmasule/tutorials/docker/container-logging.md

-## configuring syslog on one of the Docker instances
+## Configuring syslog on one of the Docker instances

 #### Configure syslog.